Halliburton-Landmark/gdp/uhb/mqtt-gateway/README.md

 multiple things) and startup scripts for very specific purposes.
 Generically, the mqtt-gdp-gateway program will take one or more arbitrary MQTT topic patterns and log them into corresponding GDP logs.
-The startup scripts are specifically for the Urban Heart Beat project.
-Specifically, the startup scripts will set up daemons to log the MQTT feeds from the U. Michigan devices (BLEE and Blink for now) into one log per device.
-You have to configure the names of the MQTT brokers but it will discover the devices.
+The startup scripts are specifically for the Urban Heartbeat project.
+Specifically, the startup scripts will set up daemons to log the MQTT feeds from the U. Michigan devices (BLEE, PowerBlade, and Blink for now) into one log per device.
+You have to configure the names of the MQTT brokers and the names of the devices of interest.

 ## Required Packages